The Best Paint Sealers for Wood (Blind-Tested and Reviewed)

 My Best Tip: How to Protect Painted Furniture and Stained Pieces-

 To give painted furniture maximum protection, top coat paint with 3 coats of clear coat.
 This will give your piece maximum hardness and durability.
 This sounds excessive but our top three clear coats all have very fast dry times, which will cut down on the time to finish your project.
 Sand very lightly in between and follow the dry time recommended on the can.

 For the best protective finish for stained wood, I’d pick General Finishes High-Performance Top Coat.
 This General Finishes Top Coat provides maximum durability and is very waterproof.
 One reviewer complained about slight yellowing on a white piece of furniture but that’s actually a plus for stained furniture as it warms up the tone slightly making it the best clear coat for wood.
 After sanding lightly, all three top clear coats would be a great choice for stained furniture.

 How to Clear Coat Stained Furniture

 Just like clear coating painted furniture, be sure to let the stain dry for at least 48 hours and sand very lightly.
 For stained finishes, I recommend “sanding” with a paper bag so you don’t mar or scratch the stained finish.
-The paper bag is enough to rough up the surface so the clear coat sticks to the stain but it doesn’t leave any scratched in the stain.
+The paper bag is enough to rough up the surface so the clear coat sticks to the stain but it doesn’t leave any scratches in the stain.

 To provide a thick clear coat for wood, add three thin layers of clear coat for maximum durability.
 Use an inexpensive foam brush (like this) and brush in one direction for each coat.
 Allow each coat to dry according to the instructions on the can.